This set of Embedded Systems Multiple Choice Questions & Answers (MCQs) focuses on “Memory and Peripherals of Embedded System”.

 b) Nonvolatile memory

 Explanation: Nonvolatile devices are those which always retains it content even when any abrupt change occurs and nonvolatile memory are a kind of such devices.
-But RAM is a volatile memory which is a primary storage that can only access its data only when the device is powered and SRAM is a type of RAM which is called Static RAM.
+But RAM is a volatile memory which is primary storage that can only access its data only when the device is powered and SRAM is a type of RAM which is called Static RAM.